 A single-ended measurement measures the difference in voltage between the terminal configured for single-ended input and the reference ground.
-For example, single-ended channel 1 is comprised of terminals SE 1 and \(\psi\).
-Single-ended terminals are labeled in blue.
+For example, single-ended channel 1 is comprised of terminals U1 and \(\display\).
 For more information, see Wiring panel and terminal functions (p.
-7).
+8).
 The single-ended configuration is used with the following CRBasic instructions:

 - VoltSE()

 - BrHalf()

 - BrHalf3W()

 - TCSE()

 - Therm107()

 - Therm108()

 - Therm109()

+- Thermistor()